alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 The two counts are independent and will not add up to total users.

-A difference in device distribution between new and returning users may suggest that some users begin a journey on one device and return on another.
-However, it could equally reflect that different types of users — with different device preferences — make up the new and returning user groups.
-This method cannot distinguish between the two.
+A difference in device type distribution between new and returning users may suggest that some users begin a journey on one device and return on another.
+Depending on the context, it could equally reflect that different types of users — with different device preferences — make up the new and returning user groups.

-When reviewing the chart, compare the proportion of each device category between new and returning users.

 ### Variables